maldins46/WS2021-ExamProject-Maldini/README.md

 ## Some additional notes

 The import schema used into the project (i.e., position some of the imported ontologies inside the `/imports` folder, instead of referring them with the original URL) has been adopted to overcome [a well-known problem](https://stackoverflow.com/questions/57728429/importing-bbc-food-ontology-in-protege-5-5) of BBC ontologies, in which the ontologies cannot be directly referred from the original location.
 For this reason dependency have been copied, both in a static web space and into the `/imports` subfolder, correcting the wrong lines inside the ontologies.

+## Additional documentation

+For a comprehensive project documentation, consult the file `ProjectReport.pdf`, in which the project is deeply described in order to complete the exam.